VivekKoppula/LearnCpp/src/tasks/401795-ExplicitCtorCustomTypeConversions/ReadMe.md

 std::cout << "n1 + 2  : " << (n1 + 2) << std::endl;
 ```

-The compiler will try to convert int 2 to the number using the ctor of the number.
+The compiler will try to implicitly convert integer 2 to the number using the ctor of the number.

 ```cpp
 Number(int value );